NatthawutSK/real-time-chat/README.md

-# Real-Time Chat Application with Gofiber, PostgreSQL, and WebSockets
+# Real-Time Chat Application with Gofiber, PostgreSQL, WebSockets and Next JS

-This repository contains a real-time chat application developed using Gofiber as the HTTP framework, PostgreSQL for database management, and WebSockets for enabling real-time communication among users in different chat rooms.
+This repository contains a real-time chat application developed using Gofiber as the HTTP framework, PostgreSQL for database management, Next JS for develope Frontend Web and WebSockets for enabling real-time communication among users in different chat rooms.

 ## Overview